 Informed consent of the subjects and the approval of the ethics committee were obtained for the study.
-The following groups were included in the study:schizophrenia, autism and primary seizure disorder/ primary generalized epilepsy.
+The following groups were included in the study:- type 2 diabetes mellitus, coronary artery disease- acute coronary syndrome and acute cerebrovascular thrombotic stroke.
+The coronary artery disease and cerebrovascular disease patients chosen for the study did not have type 2 diabetes mellitus as a risk factor.
 There were 10 patients in each group and each patient had an age and sex matched healthy control selected randomly from the general population.
 The blood samples were drawn in the fasting state before treatment was initiated.
 Plasma from fasting heparinised blood was used and the experimental protocol was as follows (I) Plasma+phosphate buffered saline, (II) same as I+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
 Cholesterol substrate was prepared as described by Richmond^[9].
 Aliquots were withdrawn at zero time immediately after mixing and after incubation at 37°C for 1 hour.
-The following estimations were carried out:- Cytochrome F420, free RNA, free DNA, muramic acid, polycyclic aromatic hydrocarbon, hydrogen peroxide, dopamine, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids^[10,11,12,13].
+The following estimations were carried out:- Cytochrome F420, free RNA, free DNA, muramic acid, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids^[10,11,12,13].
 Cytochrome F420 was estimated flourimetrically (excitation wavelength 420 nm and emission wavelength 520 nm).
 Polycyclic aromatic hydrocarbon was estimated by measuring hydrogen peroxide liberated by using glucose reagent.
-The statistical analysis was done by
+The statistical analysis was done by ANOVA.